 How to Make Deep Fried Pickles

 So, I will be honest.
 This process is messy.
-You should be warned, anything with a batter like this will likely be a hands-on experience that requires clean up.
+You should be warned that anything with a batter like this will likely be a hands-on experience that requires clean-up.

 To begin, prep your dipping bowls.
 You will be making three separate batter dips, so you will need three total bowls, two small bowls, and one medium bowl.